sdc-china/IDA-doc/_posts/2018-01-15-installlation-post-installation.md

 3. Start Selenium Grid Node
 java -jar selenium-server-standalone-3.7.1.jar -role node -hub http://localhost:4444/grid/register/ -port 4444

+**Notes:**

+In order to use IE browser or chrome for replay the test case, you need to set the driver path for the selenium server.See below example.

+java -Dwebdriver.ie.driver="C:\XXX\IEDriverServer.exe"
+-Dwebdriver.chrome.driver="C:\XXX\chromedriver.exe" -jar
+selenium-server-standalone-3.7.1.jar -role node -hub http://localhost:4444/grid/register/ -port 4444

 **Docker installation**

 The below link is a step-by-step introduction to using the official Selenium Docker images using a basic hub/node configuration.